fbpx

 Sunset Vets Palliative and End of Life Care

-Sunset Vets is a dedicated end-of-life and palliative care service for pets.
-Our veterinarians are available to support families with in-home care 7 days a week by prior appointment.
+Sunset Vets is a dedicated in-home palliative care and euthanasia service for pets.
+Our veterinarians are available to support families with end-of-life care 7 days a week by prior appointment.
 Get in touch for more information about how we can help.